7ihin/7ihin/README.md

 ## About Me
 Hello, I'm Kwon Minjae.
-I'm a developer and researcher passionate about robotics, AI, and software engineering.
+I'm a developer passionate about robotics, AI, and software engineering.

 ## Introduce